SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 The types that are most commonly boxed are primitives, sometimes boxing is restricted to this narrower definition. putting values into a box is called boxing, the opposite unboxing A wrapper is any entity that encapsulates/wraps around another thing.
+Implementation-wise, it may be that the whole box is stored on the heap as an object would be, and we only have a pointer to the box, or as Rust seems to do it the Box may merely contain a pointer to whatever data, which is moved to the heap.
 Memory-wise, since boxes are objects, boxed data will be stored on the heap.
 Boxing primitives allows us to interact with them using a similar interface as other objects; this enables the Everything you operate on is a first-class Object constraint of pure OO, consequently most primitives are boxed in languages aspiring to pure OO such as Python, JS, Ruby...
 Autoboxing is the conversion of primitves to boxed types when relevant.